-Critical Reflection on Internship Experience -The description of tasks and responsibilities is clearThe paper examines the extent to which objectives were achieved, how objectives changed or evolved over the course of the internship experienceKey professional lessons learned through the internship experience are described with specific examples -A personal evaluation of performance in the internship is included with suggestions of how it could have been improvedWays in which student identity may have shaped their insights of the internship experience are described Analysis of Critical Issues/Themes -The manner in which the organization and its work are linked to the core themes of the program is describedAnalysis is given by comparing and contrasting the theory of the work/field studied throughout the semester with the practice of the work at the specific internship siteClear articulation of how the intern's knowledge and understanding of the core themes of the program were enhanced through the internship experience.
-Conclusions & Recommendations for Future Interns -The main insights and lessons learned through the internship experience are detailed -Recommendations of opportunities or projects for future interns are described.
+Critical Reflection on -The description of tasks and responsibilities is clear.
+Internship Experience -The paper examines the extent to which objectives were achieved, how objectives changed or evolved over the course of the internship experience. -Key professional lessons learned through the internship experience are described with specific examples -A personal evaluation of performance in the internship is included with suggestions of how it could have been improved. -Ways in which student identity may have shaped their insights of the internship experience are described Analysis of Critical Issues/Themes -The manner in which the organization and its work are linked to the core themes of the program is described. -Analysis is given by comparing and contrasting the theory of the work/field studied throughout the semester with the practice of the work at the specific internship site. -Clear articulation of how the intern's knowledge and understanding of the core themes of the program were enhanced through the internship experience.
+Conclusions & -The main insights and lessons learned through the internship experience are Recommendations for Future detailed Interns -Recommendations of opportunities or projects for future interns are described.